eduuh/eduuh-tech-blog/data/blog/dotnet/persistingwithMongodb.md

 Press on the **Disable Ssl Verification** to disable it.

-Once you disable Ssl Verification, you will now be able to get the resource.
+Once you disable ssl Verification, you will now be able to get the resource.

 ## Create a MongoDbItemsRepository